Are There Medical Considerations With Breastfeeding?

 - Your baby has a rare condition called galactosemia and cannot tolerate the natural sugar, called galactose, in breast milk.

 - You're taking certain prescription medications, such as some drugs for migraine headaches, Parkinson's disease, or arthritis.

 Talk with your doctor before starting to breastfeed if you're taking prescription drugs of any kind.
-The safety of taking drugs for common chronic conditions such as diabetes, high blood pressure, and asthma while breastfeeding has been fairly widely studied.
-But less is known about the safety of less commonly used medicines.
 Your doctor can help you make an informed decision based on your particular medication.

 Having a cold or flu should not prevent you from breastfeeding.
-Breast milk won't give your baby the illness and, in fact, may give antibodies to your baby to help fight off the illness.
+Breast milk won't give your baby the illness and may even give antibodies to your baby to help fight off the illness.

-Also, the American Academy of Pediatrics (AAP) suggests that -- starting at 4 months of age -- exclusively breastfed infants and infants who are partially breastfed and receive more than one-half of their daily feedings as human milk should be supplemented with 1 mg/kg per day of oral iron.
-This should continue until iron-containing complementary foods, such as iron-fortified cereals, are introduced in the diet.
+Also, the AAP suggests that -- starting at 4 months of age -- exclusively breastfed infants, and infants who are partially breastfed and receive more than one-half of their daily feedings as human milk, should be supplemented with oral iron.
+This should continue until foods with iron, such as iron-fortified cereals, are introduced in the diet.
 The AAP recommends checking iron levels in all children at age 1.

 Why Do Some Women Choose Not to Breastfeed?

 - Some women don't want to breastfeed in public.